lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 # Project SAAAD:<br /> Scalable Adaptive Auto-encoded Anomaly Detection

-Prepared by Hakan Persson and Raazesh Sainudiin for Combinet AB
+Prepared by Håkan Persson and Raazesh Sainudiin partly for [Combient AB](https://combient.com/).

 Project SAAD aims to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
 Specifically, the problem has these complexities: